 X independently.
 The number of rows

-X must match the length of the loss vector
+X cannot exceed the length of the loss vector

 specified in the

 The size of the first dimension of this input matrix can vary to simulate a changing signal length, such as a pulse waveform with variable pulse repetition frequency.